General Stuart’s victory over the French army of General Reynier in Southern Italy on 4th July 1806 during the Napoleonic Wars

 - Fortescue describes what he considers to be the frequently repeated sequence of event when French columns unsuccessfully attacked British lines: ‘The fight presents all the familiar features of the later battles in the Peninsula- a reckless dashing of a deep but narrow mass of bayonets against a shallow but broad front of muskets, with the inevitable result that the narrow front could not compete with the broad in development of fire, and that the columns were shattered to pieces in front and flank by bullets before the bayonets could come into play.
 The consequence which seems invariably to have followed was, psychologically, most curious.
 The head of the column, though staggering and wavering, still strove gallantly to advance, but the tail turned and ran; and the leading files finding themselves abandoned, broke at once before the charge of the victorious line.’

-- While the battle showed the French column to be an inappropriate mechanism for attacking steady disciplined troops in line, Reynier chose to blame the defeat on failings in the French troops not the system of attack in column, a criticism taken up by French senior staff.
+- While the battle showed the French column to be an inappropriate mechanism for attacking steady disciplined troops in line, Reynier chose to blame the defeat on failings in the French soldiers not the system of attack in column, a criticism taken up by French senior staff.

 References for the Battle of Maida: